App-vNext/Polly/README.md

 Licensed under the terms of the [New BSD License](http://opensource.org/licenses/BSD-3-Clause)

-# Blog posts about Polly
+# Blog posts and podcasts about Polly

 When we discover an interesting write-up on Polly, we'll add it to this list.
 If you have a blog post you'd like to share, please submit a PR!

+## Blog posts

 * [Azure SQL transient errors](https://hackernoon.com/azure-sql-transient-errors-7625ad6e0a06) - by [Mattias Karlsson](https://hackernoon.com/@devlead)
 * [Polly series on No Dogma blog](http://nodogmablog.bryanhogan.net/tag/polly/) - by [Bryan Hogan](https://twitter.com/bryanjhogan)